 The proctor has the ability to add time to an individual test-taker’s session.
 This function will be covered during the proctor training video.

-How will Sponsor Reps know which of their instructors are using remote proctoring?
+How will Sponsor Representatives know which of their instructors are using remote proctoring?

 NCCER will provide email notification to Sponsor Representatives when individuals under their organization are provisioned for remote proctoring.

-Can Sponsor Reps be invited to the remote testing sessions held by their instructors?
+Can Sponsor Representatives be invited to the remote testing sessions held by their instructors?

 NCCER does not require that Sponsor Representatives be invited to remote proctoring sessions.
 We recommend that you work directly with your instructors/proctors if you want to be invited to remote testing sessions.